 America is passionately divided on the issue of gun control and the 2nd Amendment, and some, it seems, will go to extreme lengths to counter any changes in the law.
 This is the reason for this article

 In 2012, London was host to the 30th Olympic Games and the 14th Paralympic Games.
-These are my impressions of both events and their accompanying media coverage—a potpourri of thoughts and anecdotes.
+These are my impressions of both events.

 This is a page which tells the history and the meaning behind 30 of the very best Christmas carols ever written, with video presentations of some and links to videos of all the others.
 Hope you enjoy!